 If the 200 page guidance document is anything to go by, the new regime looks to be anything but simple to apply.
 As the regime becomes embedded after 4 January 2023, it will be interesting to see how the new regime is perceived and applied.
 In the meantime, all public authorities should familiarise themselves with the legislation and guidance and amend their processes and procedures to align with the requirements of the new regime.

-If you have any further or specific queries in relation to the Subsidy Control regime, please do get in touch with our Government and Public Services Team.
+If you have any further or specific queries in relation to the Subsidy Control regime, please do get in touch with our public sector team.